cran-task-views/TimeSeries/TimeSeries.md

 - *Stationarity and unit roots* : `r pkg("tseries")`
   provides various stationarity and unit root tests including Augmented Dickey-Fuller, Phillips-Perron, and KPSS.
-Alternative implementations of the ADF and KPSS tests are in the `r pkg("urca")` package, which also includes further methods such as Elliott-Rothenberg-Stock, Schmidt-Phillips and Zivot-Andrews tests. `r pkg("uroot")` provides seasonal unit root tests. `r pkg("CADFtest")` provides implementations of both the standard ADF and a covariate-augmented ADF (CADF) test. `r pkg("MultipleBubbles")` tests for the existence of bubbles based on Phillips-Shi-Yu (2015).
+  Alternative implementations of the ADF and KPSS tests are in the `r pkg("urca")` package, which also includes further methods such as Elliott-Rothenberg-Stock, Schmidt-Phillips and Zivot-Andrews tests. `r pkg("uroot")` provides seasonal unit root tests.
+  Unit root tests with structural breaks and full-modified estimators are provided by `r pkg("COINT")`.
+  `r pkg("CADFtest")` provides implementations of both the standard ADF and a covariate-augmented ADF (CADF) test.
+  `r pkg("MultipleBubbles")` tests for the existence of bubbles based on Phillips-Shi-Yu (2015).
   Simulation-based unit root tests are provided by `r pkg("sTSD")`.
 - *Local stationarity* : `r pkg("locits")` provides a test
   of local stationarity and computes the localized autocovariance.